RacheliS/players-assignment/README.md

 • Run the Spring project in a containerized Java & Maven Docker environment.<br/>
 • Change db to noSql db like mongoDb .<br/>
 • Create Api with pagination option for large data.<br/>
+• Add Spring cloud eurka to our microservices enviorment.<br/>

 <b>** attach collection file to test api using Post man **</b>